snippet-java/nodejs-cloudant-api-example/README.md

 ### Create, Read, Update, Delete (CRUD)

-This repository includes examples on the CRUD operations as API.
-You should be able to create database, create documents, list all documents, read single document, update single document, and delete single document using the API.
+This repository includes examples on the CRUD operations as APIs.
+It support both GET and POST requests.
+You should be able to create database, create documents, list all documents, read single document, update single document, and delete single document using the APIs.

 If you do clone this repository, make sure you update this `README.md` file to point the `Deploy to Bluemix` button at your repository.

 If you want to change the name of the Cloudant instance that gets created, the memory allocated to the application or other deploy-time options, have a look in `manifest.yml` and `.bluemix/pipeline.yml`.

+The method used in `.bluemix/pipeline.yml` will create an actual pipeline in DevOps.
+Where else the method used in the `manifest.yml` is a previous way to create a service.

 ### Privacy Notice